mathijsvdb/fastback-php/README.md

-# PHP wrapper for the Fastback API

-A simple library for communicating with the [Fastback](http://fastback.be/) API.
+A simple library for reading out a [Fastback](http://fastback.be/) XML export.

 ## Usage